s-macke/FSHistory/README.md

 ![web demonstration](images/slides.gif)

-Do you know how many Flight Simulators Microsoft developed?
+Do you know how many Flight Simulators Microsoft published?
 It has been more than [ten](https://en.wikipedia.org/wiki/Microsoft_Flight_Simulator) with [Microsoft Flight Simulator (2020)](https://de.wikipedia.org/wiki/Microsoft_Flight_Simulator_(2020)) being the latest version that has been released.

 See how it all began.
-Play the first four flight simulator games Microsoft developed from 1982 to 1989.
+Play the first four flight simulator games from 1982 to 1989 originally developed by Sublogic and Bruce Artwick.
 It has full mouse and keyboard control and can be even enjoyed on your mobile.
 However a full IBM style keyboard is recommended.

 # Technical aspects